d5ngjun2/d5ngjun2/README.md

 ### 👋 Hi, I'm Dong-Jun Hwang!

-A developer specializing in building full-stack applications with a passion for clean code and effective solutions.
+I am a developer who builds full-stack applications, and I am passionate about writing clean code and creating effective solutions.
-I'm currently focused on leveraging the power of **Spring Boot** and **React** to create robust and user-friendly web services.
+Currently, I focus on using Spring Boot and React to develop robust and user-friendly web services.

 ---